Pierre Julien

-Pierre Julien (20 June 1731 – 17 December 1804) was a French sculptor who worked in a full range of rococo and neoclassical styles.
+Pierre Julien (20 June 1731 – 17 December 1804) was a French sculptor.
+He studied under Guillaume Coustou the Younger and in 1765 won a Prix de Rome.
+He later attended the French Academy in Rome before returning to Paris, where on his second attempt he was admitted to the Académie royale de peinture et de sculpture.
+Charles Claude Flahaut, Count of Angiviller, commissioned him to produce life-size sculptures of Jean de La Fontaine and Nicolas Poussin.
+Another commission from the Count of Angiviller saw Julien create the decorative scheme for a dairy at Rambouillet, designed for Marie-Antoinette.
+This included a sculpture of the Greek mythological figure Amalthea as well as friezes and medallions.

+Biography

-He served an early apprenticeship at Le Puy-en-Velay, near his natal village of Saint-Paulien, then at the École de dessin of Lyon, then entered the Parisian atelier of Guillaume Coustou the Younger.
-In 1765 he won a Prix de Rome for sculpture with a bas-relief panel of a subject from Antiquity and entered the École royale des élèves protégés, which offered a special course of study under the direction of the painter Louis-Michel van Loo.
+Julien was born on 20 June 1731 in the commune of Saint-Paulien in south-central France.
+He learned under a sculptor named Gabriel Samuel in Le Puy-en-Velay, near Saint-Paulien, after Julien's uncle noticed his artistic ability.
+He studied at the École de dessin of Lyon, then entered the Parisian atelier of Guillaume Coustou the Younger.
+On 31 August 1765, he received a Prix de Rome for his Albinus Offering His Chariot to the Vestals, a bas-relief depicting a subject from classical antiquity.
+Julien then entered the École royale des élèves protégés, which offered a special course of study under the direction of the painter Louis-Michel van Loo.
 He was a pensionnaire at the French Academy in Rome, 1768 to 1773, where he was influenced by the tide of neoclassicism that affected his fellow students.
-As pensionnaires were expected to do, he sent back to France a marble copy from the Antique, slightly reduced in scale, of the so-called Cleopatra, the Vatican's Sleeping Ariadne, which remains at Versailles.